ESIPFed/science-on-schema.org/guides/Dataset.md

 #### Tier 2: Names of variables with formal property types

-It is highly recommended to provide a [schema:propertyID](https://schema.org/propertyID) in the schema:PropertyValue object.
-This should be an http URI that  resolves to a web page providing a human-friendly description of the variable.
-Ideally, this identifier should also be resolved to obtain an RDF representation using a documented vocabulary for machine consumption, for example a [sosa:Observation](https://www.w3.org/TR/vocab-ssn/#SOSAObservation)or [DDI represented variable](https://ddi-lifecycle-technical-guide.readthedocs.io/en/latest/Specific%20Structures/Data%20Description.html#represented-variable).
-Describing the variables with machine understandable vocabularies is necessary if you want your data to be interoperable with other data - i.e., to be more FAIR.
-The property can be identified at any level of granularity, depending on what the data provider can determine.
-For example there might be a propertyID for 'water temperature', 'sea surface water temperature', 'sea surface water temperature measured with protocol X, daily average, Kelvins, xsd:decimal'.
+In Tier 2, we recommend using a `schema:PropertyValue`object to provide a [schema:propertyID](https://schema.org/propertyID) that better defines the semantics of the variable than plain text can.
+This `schema:propertyID` should be a URI that resolves to a web page providing a human-friendly description of the variable and, ideally, this identifier should also be resolvable to obtain an RDF representation using a documented vocabulary for machine consumption, for example a [sosa:Observation](https://www.w3.org/TR/vocab-ssn/#SOSAObservation) or [DDI represented variable](https://ddi-lifecycle-technical-guide.readthedocs.io/en/latest/Specific%20Structures/Data%20Description.html#represented-variable).
+Describing the variables with machine understandable vocabularies is necessary if you want your data to be interoperable with other data, i.e., to be more FAIR.
+The property can be identified at any level of specificity, depending on what the data provider can determine about the interpretation of the variable.
+For example, one might use a propertyID for thr property 'temperature', or use a more specific property like 'water temperature', 'sea surface water temperature', 'sea surface water temperature measured with protocol X, daily average, Kelvins, xsd:decimal'.
 If there are choices, the most specific property identifier should be used.

 Example:
 <pre>